hwwang55/GraphGAN/README.md

 ### Files in the folder
 - data: training and test data
-- pre_train: pre_trained node embeddings
+- pre_train: pre-trained node embeddings
-  > Note: the dimension of pre_trained node embeddings should equal n_emb in src/GraphGAN/config.py
+  > Note: the dimension of pre-trained node embeddings should equal n_emb in src/GraphGAN/config.py
 - results: evaluation results and the learned embeddings of the generator and the discriminator
 - src: source codes